One of the most frustrating things that happen when browsing a website is unexpected layout changes on a page.

 Expected Layout Changes vs. Unexpected Changes

-It’s clear to all of us that not all layout changes are negative and detrimental to user experience.
-Generally, if the layout change occurs due to a user-initiated action, it is considered an expected change (or a positive change).
+Not all layout changes are bad.
+If the layout change occurs due to a user-initiated action, it’s considered an expected (positive) change.

-Google can differentiate between positive and negative layout changes.
-Any change occurring within 0.5 seconds (500ms) since the user’s last interaction isn’t included in your CLS score.
+Google can differentiate between the two.
+Any change occurring within 0.5 seconds (500ms) of the user’s last interaction isn’t counted toward your CLS score.

 So, What’s a Good CLS Score and What Should We Aim For?